orangejuice/blog/data/activity/book-阿尔伯特·卡恩的理想国-黑白时代的彩色世界史-2020/record.en.md

 ---
-title: "Albert Kahn's Utopia: The Colorful World History in Black and White"
+title: "Albert Kahn's Utopia: The Colored World History of the Black and White Era"
-slug: albert-kahns-utopia-the-colorful-world-history-in-black-and-white
 category: book
 status: todo
 rating: 0